Updated 1 min read

 Two people in the same demographic and location might get the same estimates from our cost calculator, but receive different premiums after going through the life insurance application process.
 That’s because your medical history and other risk factors, like smoking, have a major impact on how much you pay for a policy.

-Our term insurance calculator provides estimates for different levels of health: Best, Good, and Average.
-But, every provider has its own system for deciding who falls into which category.
-Someone with diabetes might be classified as Average health by one provider but be considered in Good health by another, which is why it’s important to shop around.
+Every provider has its own system for deciding who falls into which category.
+Someone with diabetes might be classified as average health by one provider but be considered in good health by another, which is why it’s important to shop around.

 Ready to shop for life insurance?